-This recipe for shakshuka with chorizo and chickpeas is a quick, one-skillet dinner or anytime meal featuring a smoky spice blend for bold flavor.
+This recipe for chorizo shakshuka with chickpeas is a quick, one-skillet dinner or anytime meal featuring a smoky spice blend for bold flavor.

 Ever get a word turned around in your brain?
 Where the wrong pronunciation gets hard-wired up there and it takes forever to break the habit?
 A notable example for me was the ‘Hermione’ in Hermione Granger when reading through the Harry Potter books when they first came out.
 I still have to take a second and think before speaking her name out loud (but it looks like I’m not alone there).